justin-marian/lambda-expressions/README.md

 λx.λy.y
 ```

-Code evaluation, the interpreter becomes more versatile, allowing users to define macros and execute code lines, enhancing the usability and flexibility of the system.
+Code evaluation allows our interpreter to become more versatile, enabling users to define macros and execute code lines.
+This enhances the usability and flexibility of the system, making it easier to write and evaluate lambda calculus expressions.